skynettx/raptor/README.md

 Click on the thumbnail to watch some videos showing the project in action

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Nt2HfchiudY/0.jpg)](https://www.youtube.com/channel/UCedmTTlonJK5DvkiMpA_teQ)
+## Information
+Original Raptor Call of The Shadows author Scott Host is working on a new modernized version of the classic called Raptor Remixed.
+If you are a Raptor fan it would be cool if you would support the project on Kickstarter.
+For more information visit [www.mking.com](https://www.mking.com)

 ## Installing
 You need the original assets (GLB files) from Raptor Call Of The Shadows v1.2 shareware or fullversion.
 Important only the DOS version v1.2 is compatible!